bgarlow/test/instructions/readme.md

 ## Core Elements of a Workflows Template

 These following are the component files and Trello card fields that you will need to provide in order to submit a Template to Okta.
+Please refer to this document when preparing your flowpack, setup guide, and video walkthrough as well as for tips on how to enter the Template title and description on the associated Trello card.

 ---